mikeizbicki/cmc-csci040/project_04_agents/README.md

         You will need to use shell commands like (`ls`, `cat`, and `git`) and proper prompt formatting.

         One possible example is:

+        The session below demonstrates that `docchat` can create files when asked and these files are automatically added to the git repo.
         ```
         $ ls -a
         .git  AGENTS.md  README.md